surge-synthesizer/surge/doc/Developer Guide.md

 * Full namespaces are generally prefered over usings.
 We are trying to use `std::vector` over `vector` in the code.
 * Don't `using namespace` in header files.
 Don't `using namespace std` in new code (but it is in some existing code).
-* Use namespaces not classes to group functions.
+* Use namespaces, not classes to group functions.
 Check out how we implemented `UserInteractions.h`
 * Long and descriptive names are good. `userMessageDeliveryPipe` is better than `umdp`.

 ### Comments